AitoDotAI/aito-python-tools/docs/source/index.rst

 |PyPI| |PyPI version|

-Aito Python SDK is an useful library for Aito_ users containing.
+The Aito Python SDK is an open-source library that helps you to integrate your Python application to Aito_ quicker and more efficiently.

-The SDK also provides the :doc:`Aito Command Line Interface <cli>`.
+The SDK also includes the :doc:`Aito Command Line Interface (CLI) <cli>` that enables you to interact with Aito using commands in your command-line shell, e.g: infer a table schema from a file or upload a file to Aito.

 Quick Installation
 ------------------